rbignon/doctoshotgun/README.md

 ```
 $ ./doctoshotgun.py paris roger.philibert@gmail.com --start-date 17/06/2021
 Password:
-Starting to look for vaccine slots for Roger Philibert in 5 next day(s)...
+Starting to look for vaccine slots for Roger Philibert in 7 next day(s) starting 17/06/2021...
 This may take a few minutes/hours, be patient!
 ```